Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 He doesn’t deserve to live.

-The building shakes again, and suddenly the nidoqueen roars again, reminding him of its presence in a much more personal way.
+The building shakes again, and the nidoqueen roars again, reminding him of its presence in a much more personal way.

 He should let it kill him.